eoscostarica/guide.eoscostarica.io/docs/eos-learn/accounts-and-permissions.md

 ## Authenticators (Wallets)

 The wallets are clients that store private keys associated with the permissions of one or more accounts.
-Ideally, a wallet has a locked state (encrypted) and unlock (unencrypted) that is protected by a high entropy password.
+Ideally, a wallet has a locked state (encrypted) and unlock (un-encrypted) that is protected by a high entropy password.

 ## Transit Wallet Access Layer